joaorobson/joaorobson.github.io/blog/content/en/post/metrics-classification.md

 The second way to combine the metrics is by "macro-averaging" them.
 It works simply calculating the mean of the values giving the same weight to all the classes.
 According to the [sklearn documentation](https://scikit-learn.org/stable/modules/model_evaluation.html), in problems where there are classes with a low frequency, the use of the macro average strategy may highlight their performance.
 However, attach the same level of importance to all classes is often wrong.
 The final result could be such that the low performance of infrequent classes might be "over-emphasized".

-Although there are issues using macro-average in situations where the data is unevenly distributed, this strategy could be used when the difference among the number of samples for each class is not so big.
+Thus, although there are issues using macro-average in situations where the data is unevenly distributed, this strategy could be used when the difference among the number of samples for each class is not so big.

 Below, the macro-average formula: